Annual Modern Slavery Statement FYE 2022

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and in our business, we provide training to our employees as part of our annual Legal and Regulatory Curriculum.

-This statement has been approved by the Craneware Risk and Compliance Committee and is made in accordance with Section 54(1) of the Modern Slavery Act 2015.
+This statement has been approved by the Board of Directors of Craneware plc on July 2023 and is made in accordance with Section 54(1) of the Modern Slavery Act 2015

 Annual Modern Slavery Statement